MetadataManagement4AppliedSciences/Documentation/README.md

 # Documentation

-The Documentation is a short introduction to MASi and the tools implemented.
+The Documentation is a short introduction to MASi, including the implemented methods and the service.

 ## How to build